ot4i/ace-docker/README.md

 # Running a container

+## Running the base image

 After pulling the prebuilt image from Docker Hub, or building a Docker image from the supplied files, you can [run a container](https://docs.docker.com/userguide/usingdocker/) which will start an Integration Server listening on port 7600.

 For example: